Minhaz00/React-NodeJS-MySQL-App-AWS/Docs/Docker Image using Makefile/README.md

 - The **frontend** is built using React.
 - The **backend** is built using Node.js with Express.
 - Both the frontend and backend are `dockerized` using Docker.
-- The `images` are built and pushed to DockerHub using a `Makefile`.
+- The `Images` are built and pushed to DockerHub using a `Makefile`.

 Overall Project directory: